Frank Camper: Fire bomb plot

 In 1985, California nursery and elementary school operators Charlotte Wychoff and Elizabeth Leta Hamilton approached Camper after seeing him demonstrate incendiary devices on a cable TV show.
 They hired Camper to firebomb the cars of Robyn Richoff and Harriet Russo, former employees of the pair who had complained to state agencies about their dismissals.
 In August, Camper and three other instructors drove out to California and both cars were firebombed, but no one was injured.
 On May 21, 1986, Camper and the three instructors involved in the bombings were arrested in Hueytown, Alabama.

 After his arrest, the Alabama Attorney General Charles Graddick submitted a lawsuit to close the school, claiming it was operating without a valid state private school license and training "mercenaries, terrorists, and guerrillas".
 While on bail awaiting trial, Camper announced his retirement as a mercenary, and opened a small computer business in Alabama named ABC Computers.
 He shared with media more details about his work as both an informant and mercenary.

 Conviction

 In 1987, Camper was convicted of federal weapons, conspiracy and racketeering charges related to the car bombings, and was sentenced to 14 years in federal prison.
 In December, Camper was attacked with boiling water while in USP Leavenworth after a 60 Minutes interview with him discussing his work as a federal informant aired.

-He was released from prison in December 1991 after serving 5 and a half years.
+He was released from prison in December 1991 after serving 5 1/2 years.
 He is now retired, and lives in Birmingham, Alabama with his wife.